chd-vicis/seng637-a4/seng637-a4-team_number.md

 # How the team work/effort was divided and managed

 GUI Testing
 We divided this task as instructed in the assignment.
-Each team member was responsible for writing at least two Selenium tests.
+Each team member was responsible for writing two Selenium test cases.

 | Test cases            | Taken by: |
 |-----------------------|-----------|